Python HEDTools guide

-This guide provides step-by-step instructions for using the HED Python tools for validation, BIDS integration, and analysis.
+HED (Hierarchical Event Descriptors) is a framework for systematically describing events and experimental metadata in machine-actionable form.
+This guide provides comprehensive documentation for using the HED Python tools for validation, BIDS integration, and analysis.

 Installation